TeamCritterFinder/CritterFinder/README.md

 ## Overview

-The goal of Critter Finder is to help dogs and cats find much needed homes, and reunite lost pets.
+The goal of Critter Finder is to help dogs and cats find their forever home.

 The problem